codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 {% endraw %}
 {% endhighlight %}

 Now that you have created the pipelines, you have several options on how to trigger them.
 Some common workflows are:

-1. Automate the staging pipeline when a commit lands in `master` and only launch the production pipeline in a manual manner
+1. Automate the staging pipeline when a commit lands in `master`, and only launch the production pipeline manually.
-1. Automate the staging pipeline when a commit lands in `master` and use an [approval step]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/) to call the production pipeline as a [child pipeline]({{site.baseurl}}/docs/yaml-examples/examples/call-child-pipelines/).
+1. Automate the staging pipeline when a commit lands in `master`, and use an [approval step]({{site.baseurl}}/docs/pipelines/steps/approval/) to call the production pipeline as a [child pipeline]({{site.baseurl}}/docs/example-catalog/ci-examples/call-child-pipelines/).
-1. Set the [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) of the production pipeline to [launch only]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#restricting-which-branches-to-build) on `master` and the trigger of the staging pipeline to launch only for non-master branches
+1. Set the [trigger]({{site.baseurl}}/docs/pipeline/triggers/git-triggers/) of the production pipeline to [launch only]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#restricting-which-branches-to-build) on `master`, and the trigger of the staging pipeline to launch only for non-master branches.
-1. Set the production pipeline to launch only for commits on `master` and the staging pipeline only for Pull requests.
+1. Set the production pipeline to launch only for commits on `master`, and the staging pipeline only for pull requests.

-The exact mechanism depends on what your team workflow is.
-For more information see [the guide on branches and pull requests]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/) and especially the [trunk based development section]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#trunk-based-development) for a good starting point.
+The exact mechanism depends on the workflow of your team.
+For more information, see [the guide on branches and pull requests]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/), especially [trunk based development]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#trunk-based-development), as a good starting point.

 ## Promoting releases between environments

-If you have a large number of environments we also suggest looking at the Helm promotion board provided by Codefresh.
+If you have a large number of environments, we also suggest looking at the Helm promotion board provided by Codefresh.
+For more details, see [Helm promotion board]({{site.baseurl}}/docs/new-helm/helm-environment-promotion/).

 {% include
 image.html